Systèmes Sous-sol Québec Q&A

 The TripleSafe has world-class features that make this system the best of its kind.
 The TripleSafe has an attractive two-piece airtight lid designed for easy access while keeping moisture, odors, and insects out of your basement and preventing objects from falling into the sump hole.
 It also has a specially designed floor drain to drain water from any plumbing leaks in your home, which lets water down but blocks damp air from coming up into your basement.
 Finally, a water watch alarm system will sound off like a smoke detector before your floor gets wet in the highly unlikely event the water rises above all pump operating ranges.

 The patented WaterGuard interior drain system is engineering specifically for the basement space.
-Our specialists start by digging a one-foot wide trench on the perimeter of tour basement floor.
-Then the WaterGuard is carefully set in place and back filled with stones.
+Our specialists start by digging a one-foot wide trench on the perimeter of your basement floor.
+Then the WaterGuard is carefully set in place and backfilled with stones.
 If a drainage matting is required, it can be installed.
 A membrane is then installed over the drain and cement is poured to restore your floor.
 This interior drain sits on top of the footing instead of outside drains that are installed on dirt.
-This way, it doesn't disrupt the structure of your foundations and it will never clog.
+This way, it doesn't disrupt the structure of your foundations, and it will never clog.

 The WaterGuard interior drain is also installed in a way that you can connect your sump pumps and dehumidifier to eject the water away from your house while being able to inspect it every year through the inspection ports.